Chess grandmaster Guardiola outclasses Ole as City embarrass United in Manchester derby | Goal.com

 They barely landed a blow until Rashford finished off a fine second-half breakaway, which gave them hope that a trip to the Etihad Stadium – where they have had some success in recent years – might be worth making.

-But they had already been taken apart by a Guardiola tactical masterplan that looked like it had killed off the tie by half-time in the first leg.
+However, they had already been taken apart by a Guardiola tactical masterplan that looked like it had killed the tie off by half-time in the first leg.

-The former Barcelona boss looked like a chess grandmaster as he stood on the edge of the technical area, pointing and shifting his players throughout.
-In the home dugout close-by, Solskjaer could only sit and ponder in search of an answer.
+The former Barcelona boss resembled a chess grandmaster as he stood on the edge of the technical area, pointing and shifting his players throughout.
+In the home dugout, Solskjaer could only sit and watch City run rings around his players.

-Guardiola was at least three steps ahead of his opposite number, and it will have been a useful lesson for Wayne Rooney, back at Old Trafford as a spectator, as he begins his burgeoning coaching career at Derby County.
+Guardiola was at least three steps ahead of his opposite number, and it will have been a useful footballing lesson for Wayne Rooney, back at Old Trafford as a spectator, as the United legend begins his burgeoning coaching career at Derby County.

 Solskjaer’s strategy was clear: soak up the pressure and try to catch City’s slow defence on the counterattack.